langleyfoxall/technologies/quality-assurance/core.md

 ## Processes
 ### Automated Testing
 #### Unit Testing
+Unit tests are to be utilised more so in our packages than in full products.
 #### Integration Testing
+Integration tests are to be utilised more so in our full projects than in our packages.
 #### Browser Testing
+TBC

 ### Manual Testing
-#### Stages of Testing
-##### 1 - Developer Testing
+#### 1 - Developer Testing
-This stage is for the Developers to test and ensure that there are not obvious bugs and that the code is working as expected before they create a PR (Pull Request), This will ensure that QA is not wasting time on obvious bugs that could have easily been spotted during development and be fix them before the PR.

-This should happen before the PR to ensure that none of the above points are infringed.
-If a developer finds a bug, it should get reported into JIRA before being fixed.
-This is to build up the developer's KPI's - showing that they are finding a higher ratio of bugs than QA.
+During the development of the project, developers will create `feature/*` branches for all features going into the software.
+After the initial feature development - the developer should manually test their feature after writing passing [automation tests](#automated-testing).
+This phase should also include a check that ensures the feature does not infringe any of the items listed in the ["What makes a good web application?"](#what-makes-a-good-web-application?) section.

+Once the feature has the thumbs up from the developer - that is when the pull request into the `master` branch should be made.

+The developers should log any bugs found in this phase into JIRA to improve their ratio of bugs they find VS bugs that get through to the QA team/customer.

-##### 2 - Sprint Testing
+#### 2 - Sprint Testing
+At the end of each sprint the Lead Developer on the project should arrange some time with a member of the QA team to manually test all completed user stories in that sprint.

+They should look to give the

+OLD:
-At the end of each sprint a member of QA team will look to test the code that is pushed to the `master` branch.
+At the end of each sprint a member of QA team will look to test the code that is pushed to the `staging` branch.
 This is to ensure that it is working and there are not bugs in the relevant area.

 This is more of a Spotlight Check, testing around each change that has been made and near areas that could be